spacenate/GAS-permission-denied/README.md

 5. Wait for the template to be copied and the "Document add-ons" sidebar to open
 6. Click the 'Use' button, see console errors reported: `We're sorry, a server error occurred while reading from storage.
 Error code PERMISSION_DENIED.`

 For contrast, try using the Add-On through the menu bar, and it works as expected.
-Only the 'Use' button is broken.
+Only the 'Use' button is broken (and only when using the V8 runtime)